-Benefits of USP admission include the option for Honors housing in reserved residence-hall wings, early registration each semester, and access to the Honors Lounge, with its kitchen, study, and library facilities in Alter Hall.
+Acceptance into the University Scholars Program comes with many benefits, the most substantial of which may be the recently added $2000 travel grant available for use toward any Xavier-run or Xavier-affiliated international classroom experience.
+More details may be found at xavier.edu/usp.
+Additionally, University Scholars are given the option for priority housing selection their first year, early registration each semester, and access to the Honors Lounge, with its kitchen, study, and library facilities in Alter Hall.
 The student-run Honors Council also plans social and educational events for Honors students, including poetry readings, film festivals, conferences, dances, and cookouts.
-The University Scholars Program underwent a substantial revision in 2016, and the faculty-led Scholars Advisory Council looks forward to introducing new benefits in 2017.
+The University Scholars Program underwent a substantial revision in 2016, and the faculty-led Scholars Advisory Council has been introducing a series of new benefits since the revision.

-A new policy for admission to the program has been implemented for fall 2017.
+A new policy for admission to the program has been implemented for fall 2017 and going forward.
 An application process that includes a short essay will allow incoming students to provide broader information to a faculty panel that helps communicate a student's academic ambitions beyond test scores and high-school GPA.
 In the past, typical University Scholars have been students with excellent high school records and SAT scores around 1300 and up or ACT scores around 29 and above.

 Minimum requirements for a student to graduate with Honors as a University Scholar include: